elastic/kibana/packages/kbn-handlebars/README.md

 To parse the template string to an AST representation, we call `Handlebars.parse(templateString)`, which returns an AST object.

 The AST object contains a bunch of nodes, one for each element of the template string, all arranged in a tree-like structure.
 The root of the AST object is a node of type `Program`.
-This is a special node, which we do not need to worry about, but each of its direct children has a type named like the method which will be called when the walking algorithm reaching that node, e.g. `ContentStatement` or `BlockStatement`.
+This is a special node, which we do not need to worry about, but each of its direct children has a type named like the method which will be called when the walking algorithm reaches that node, e.g. `ContentStatement` or `BlockStatement`.
 These are the methods that our `Visitor` implementation implements.

 To instruct our `ElasticHandlebarsVisitor` class to start walking the AST object, we call the `accept()` method inherited from the parent `Visitor` class with the main AST object.
 The `Visitor` will walk each node in turn that is directly attached to the root `Program` node.
 For each node it traverses, it will call the matching method in our `ElasticHandlebarsVisitor` class.